Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 Now suppose that $f:X\to Z$ is a flipping contraction, and $z\in Z$ is the image of the flipping locus.
 In this case, the argument for the flipping case in \cite[Lemma 3.2]{BW17} applies directly, with the only change being to insert ${d_\Gamma}$ in appropriate places. {The reference to \cite[3.4]{Birkar16} in \cite[Lemma 3.2]{BW17} can be replaced by {the argument in the first paragraph of this proof using \autoref{thm:keel_cone}.}}

-{Next suppose that {the $\bR$-divisor} $L=K_X+B+\lambda H$ is not big.
+Next suppose that {the $\bR$-divisor} $L=K_X+B+\lambda H$ is not big.
 Let $\xi$ be the generic point of $T$.
-By \autoref{thm:surface-bpf-theorem}, $L|_{X_{\xi}}$ is semi-ample, and by \autoref{prop:char_zero_bpf} we may assume that $L|_{X_{\mathbb{Q}}}$ is semi-ample, if this fiber is non-empty.
+By \autoref{thm:surface-bpf-theorem}, $L|_{X_{\xi}}$ is semiample, and by \autoref{prop:char_zero_bpf} we may assume that $L|_{X_{\mathbb{Q}}}$ is semiample, if this fiber is non-empty.
 As $L$ is not big, there is a curve $C$ in $X_{\xi}$ (over the residue field of $\xi$) which is contracted by the induced map.
-This satisfies and therefore because $K_X+B$ is a $\mathbb{Q}$-Cartier {$\bQ$-}divisor and $H$ is an ample Cartier divisor, $\lambda\in\mathbb{Q}$ and $L$ is a $\mathbb{Q}$-divisor.}
+This satisfies and therefore because $K_X+B$ is a $\mathbb{Q}$-Cartier $\bQ$-divisor and $H$ is an ample Cartier divisor, $\lambda\in\mathbb{Q}$ and $L$ is a $\mathbb{Q}$-divisor. {Let $A=\lambda H$, where after changing $A$ up to $\mathbb{Q}$-linear} equivalence we may assume that $(X,B+A)$ is klt {(see \autoref{lemma:add_ample})}. $L$ is semiample by \autoref{thm:MMP_bpf}, and so let $f:X\to Z$ be the induced contraction.
+We may assume that $Z$ is normal and projective over $T$.